 The Ecumenical Catholic Communion

-Though similar to the Ecumenical Catholic Church, it take more progressive stances on certain social issues.
+Though similar to the Ecumenical Catholic Church, it takes more progressive stances on certain social issues.
 The network supports the ordination of women and marriage for clergy.
 It also supports same-sex marriage and performs same-sex weddings.
+(Also see Do All Denominations Observe Lent?)

 Polish National Catholic Church of America